Beyond Compliance

 - If you have children, you will need to make a will so that arrangements for the children can be made if either one or both parents die.

-- If your circumstances change, you must make a will to ensure that your money and possessions are distributed according to your wishes.
+- If your circumstances have changed, it is important that you make a will to ensure that your money and possessions are distributed according to your wishes.
 For example, if you have separated and your ex-partner lives with someone else, you may want to change your will.
 If you are married or enter into a registered civil partnership, this will make any previous will you have made invalid.

 Here we share topical news, updates, and inspirational blogs.